 Mathematical modeling is the process of developing mathematical descriptions, or models, of real-world systems.
 These models can be linear or nonlinear, discrete or continuous, deterministic or stochastic, and static or dynamic, and they enable investigating, analyzing, and predicting the behavior of systems in a wide variety of fields.
-Every mathematical modeling enterprise has four aspects: the content of the application field, the mathematical formulation and analysis, the analytical and computational methods (which often involve high-performance computing), and the interpretation and analysis of the results.
-Through extensive research, graduates of this program will have the expertise not only to use the tools of mathematical modeling in various application settings, but also to contribute in creative and innovative ways to solve complex interdisciplinary problems and to communicate effectively with domain experts in various fields.
+Through extensive study and research, graduates of this program will have the expertise not only to use the tools of mathematical modeling in various application settings, but also to contribute in creative and innovative ways to the solution of complex interdisciplinary problems and to communicate effectively with domain experts in various fields.

 Plan of study

-Students will develop a plan of study in consultation with an application domain advisory committee.
-This committee will consist of the program director, one of the concentration leads and an expert from an application domain related to the student’s research interest.
-The committee will ensure that each student has a roadmap for completing their degree based on the student’s background and research interest.
+Students develop a plan of study in consultation with an application domain advisory committee.
+This committee consists of the program director, one of the concentration leads, and an expert from an application domain related to the student’s research interest.
+The committee ensures that all students have a roadmap for completing their degree based on their background and research interests.
 The plan of study may be revised as needed.

 Admission to candidacy

-When a student has developed an in-depth understanding of their dissertation research topic, the Dissertation Committee administers an examination to determine if the student will be admitted to candidacy for the doctoral degree.
-This examination must be completed at least one year before the student can graduate.
-The purpose of the examination is to ensure that the student has the necessary background knowledge, command of the problem, and intellectual maturity to carry out the chosen research topic.
+When a student has developed an in-depth understanding of their dissertation research topic, the dissertation committee administers an examination to determine if the student will be admitted to candidacy for the doctoral degree.
+The purpose of the examination is to ensure that the student has the necessary background knowledge, command of the problem, and intellectual maturity to carry out the specific doctoral-level research project.
 The examination may include a review of the literature, preliminary research results, and proposed research directions for the completed dissertation.
 Requirements for the candidacy exam include both a written dissertation proposal and the presentation of an oral defense of the proposal.
+This examination must be completed at least one year before the student can graduate.

 Final examination of the dissertation

-The final dissertation examination may be scheduled after the dissertation has been written and distributed to the committee.
-The Dissertation Committee must also consent to administer the final examination.
-Copies of the dissertation must be distributed to all members of the Dissertation Committee at least four weeks prior to the final examination.
-The final examination will consist of an oral presentation of the dissertation research that is open to the public.
-This public presentation must be scheduled and publicly advertised at least two weeks prior to the examination.
+The final dissertation examination may be scheduled after the dissertation has been written and distributed to the dissertation committee and the committee has consented to administer the final examination.
+Copies of the dissertation must be distributed to all members of the dissertation committee at least four weeks prior to the final examination.
+The final examination consists of an oral presentation of the dissertation research, which is open to the public.
+This public presentation must be scheduled and publicly advertised at least four weeks prior to the examination.
 After the presentation, questions will be fielded from the attending audience and a private questioning of the candidate by the dissertation committee will ensue.
-After the questioning, the Dissertation Committee will immediately deliberate and thereafter notify the candidate and the mathematical modeling graduate director of the result of the examination.
+After the questioning, the dissertation committee immediately deliberates and thereafter notifies the candidate and the mathematical modeling graduate director of the result of the examination.

 Mathematical modeling, Ph.D. degree, typical course sequence